 - Does the vendor provide extensive consulting, support and training on implementing their solutions and getting your staff, contractors and partners up-to-speed?

 - Will their technology integrate with other hardware and software with minimal configuration and development time?

 - Can you get the right type of reporting and insight from the platform to help you make iterative changes to continually improve your logistics execution?

 These are all just starting points for digitizing the supply chain

-Transforming how you manage the supply chain is a major challenge, but using these best practices can give you a great starting point.
-When you’re ready to start your supply chain digitization, talk to us.
+Transforming how you manage your logistics execution within your greater operations is a major challenge, but using these best practices can give you a great starting point.
+When you’re ready to start your digital transformation, talk to us.

 The Blume Digital Platform is data-driven and connects trading partners in a collaborative supply chain ecosystem to drive value and growth for our customers worldwide.
 Our cloud-based platform is open and neutral, and its extensible architecture enables continuous innovation to forge the future of the global supply chain.